A Rooster for Asklepios

 Keith Edward Gerhard II

-What if you suddenly discovered that you were not who you thought you were - that your true family history had been hidden from you since birth?
-What if the truth about your origins would cause others to despise you?
-What if the man who had arranged the deception was seriously ill and needed your help?
-What if you were a slave and that man held your life in his hands - and you his?
+What if you discovered that you were not who you thought you were—that your true family history had been hidden from you since birth?
+What if the true story of your origins would make others despise you?
+What if the man who arranged the deception was seriously ill and needed your help?
+What if you were a slave and that man held your life in his hands—and you his?